 Clergy Bursaries are available for daughters of full-time members of the Clergy of any Christian denomination; these are awarded from Year 7 until Year 11 and offer a percentage reduction in fees on a sliding scale, according to parental income.
 Clergy Bursaries are also available for Sixth Form entry.
-An application form for Financial Assistance should be completed and returned to the Admissions Office in strict confidence by the date stated on the website the year before entry.
+An application form for Financial Assistance should be completed and returned to the Admissions Office in strict confidence by 1 November, the year before entry.
 Clergy Bursaries are reviewed annually.